-The Credit Union has elected to apply the hedge accounting requirements of IFRS 9.
+The Credit Union enters into derivative transactions to hedge interest rate risk.
 Derivatives are initially recognized at fair value on the date on which the derivative contract is entered into and are subsequently remeasured at fair value.
 All derivatives are carried as assets when fair value is positive and as liabilities when fair value is negative.

-The method of recognizing the resulting fair value gain or loss depends on whether the derivative is designated and qualifies as a hedging instrument, and if so, the nature of the item being hedged.
+The method of recognizing the resulting fair value gain or loss depends on whether the derivative is designated and qualifies as a hedging instrument and, if so, the nature of the item being hedged.
 The Credit Union designates certain derivatives as either: